 We are a not-for-profit organisation dedicated to supporting and inspiring the biological community worldwide.
 We have been committed to OA publishing since 2004 as we believe it benefits science through wider and faster dissemination, higher readership and an acceleration in the sharing of quality research.

-Over the past two years in particular, we have taken big steps to increase the proportion of OA content in our journals and to ensure that the transition towards OA is smooth, transparent, affordable and sustainable for all.
+Over the past four years in particular, we have taken big steps to increase the proportion of OA content in our journals and to ensure that the transition towards OA is smooth, transparent, affordable and sustainable for all.

-We’re supporting OA in the following ways:
+We are supporting OA in the following ways: